2024 Annual Conference

 We have tested the quality of the product and logistics and are pleased with the results.
 You can see the store here: NASSS Bonfire Store

-If you have any questions about the conference PROGRAM (scheduling of events, abstracts and session), please contact President-Elect and conference chair, Jay Laurendeau - [email protected]
+If you have any questions about the conference PROGRAM (scheduling of events, abstracts submission), please contact President-Elect and conference chair, Jay Laurendeau - [email protected]

 If you have any questions about the conference logistics (hotel, registration, etc), please contact the Chair of the Conference Steering committee, Beth Cavalier, [email protected]